Skip to the main content

 • Deliver images to clients either digitally or physically

-Commercial photographers may specialize in a number of areas, such as advertising, architectural, corporate, fashion, industrial or product photography.
+Commercial photographers may specialize in several areas, such as advertising, architectural, corporate, fashion, industrial, or product photography.
 They may take pictures for:

 • Advertising and promotion